 - Canonicalization and pagination fixes

-- Image alt and lazy load validation
+- Image alt text and lazy load validation

-- Indexability & crawl budget management
+- Indexability and crawl budget management

 - Resolving parameterized URLs and thin content